measwel/darkroom/README.md

 1. Install your smart devices.

 The smart outlet switch is mandatory.
 Please plug the enlarger power cord into it.
 The outlet switch will control the exposure time.
-The second smart outlet switch is optional.
+The second smart outlet switch is optional but recommended.
 Please plug your computer monitor power cord into it.
 This will allow switching off the monitor when exposing.
-The RGB LED(s) are optional, but recommended.
+The RGB LED(s) are optional, but also recommended.
 They work great as darkroom safelights.
 If you use a traditional safelight, set the option "switch_off_lamps_when_exposing" to false.

+**Notes on the light sensor**
-The light sensor is optional, but recommended.
+The light sensor is optional.
 It allows automatic exposure time calculation.
 It should be placed on the baseboard, facing the enlarger lens.
-To take a light intensity (lux) measurement, switch on the enlarger with SPACEBAR, make your settings on the enlarger, then press BACKSPACE.
+To take a light intensity measurement, switch on the enlarger with SPACEBAR, make your settings on the enlarger, then press BACKSPACE.
+The currently available tuya light intensity sensor is not sensitive enough to make reliable calculations in all conditions.
+The functionality has been left in the application however, in the hope a more sensitive sensor will become available in the future.
+If you do not wish to use this functionality, simply leave the light sensor uuid empty in the settings.json file.

 2. Create the devices.json file